-The Mayor shall be a voting member of the City Council and the presiding officer at all meetings of the City Council and shall have a voice in all its proceedings but shall not vote except to break a City Council tie-vote which exists for any cause.
+The Mayor shall be a voting member of the City Council and the presiding officer at all meetings of the City Council-and shall have a voice in all its proceedings but shall not vote except to break a City Council tie-vote which exists for any cause.
 The Mayor shall be the official head of the City for all ceremonial purposes.
 The Mayor shall have the primary but not exclusive responsibility for interpreting the policies, programs and needs of the City government to the people, and of informing the people of any major change in policy or program.
-The Mayor shall advise the City Council on all matters of policy and public relations and perform such other duties as may be prescribed by this Charter.
-During the months of January or February, the Mayor shall deliver a State of the City message at any location within the City that the Mayor deems appropriate at which the Mayor priorities.
+The Mayor shall advise the City Council on all matters of policy and public relations and perform such other duties as may of January or February, the Mayor shall deliver a State of the City message at any location within the City that the Mayor deems appropriate at which the Mayor will present the Mayor's programs, objectives and priorities.